toxeek/eks_localstack/README.md

 $ make plan
 $ make apply
 ```
 As you see above, we use a Makefile and its targets as a wrapper to install the eks infrastructure.
-The targets of the Makefile are¨:
+The available targets of the Makefile are:
 1. **init**: initialises the tf code
 2. **update**: updates the modules used
 3. **plan**: does a terraform plan outputing to a local .tfstate file